 The John Jay Community Trail project was initially originally conceived in 2013 by John Jay Cross Country Coach Tom Nohilly and David Gordon JJHS ‘15.
-David undertook the initial survey then terrain and trail mapping and took every opportunity to get others involved in the project.
+David performed an initial survey of the school property.
+Then he undertook GPS, terrain, and trail mapping and he grabbed every opportunity to get others involved in the project.

 The trail clearing commenced again in Spring of 2016 with members of the John Jay Cross Country and John Jay Track & Field teams, the Lewisboro Trails Committee, and community volunteers pitching in.

 Experienced trail project coordinator and Lewisboro resident Mike Surdej — who is an active member of the trails committee and the Westchester Land Trust — came onboard as chief volunteer in 2016 when the bridge building part of the project received the requirements from the school and athletic association.
 Bridges had to be six feet wide to meet New York State Public High School Athletic Association (NYSPHSAA) requirements.
 The bridges also had to be strong enough for the John Jay Athletic Department Gator utility vehicle to cross over in case of injury evacuation during a race.

 Mike took these revised specifications into account and redesigned the bridges to be able to hold at least twenty two hundred pound runners at once.
 He also improved the design of the foundations to improve the clearance above the high water line of the stream.
 This proved to be essential when the area experienced several very heavy storms and the newly build bridges were untouched by the flow.
 “We don’t want to go through all of this effort just to have the bridges washed away by one of these big storms,” said Surdej “especially since we seem to be getting a lot more of them recently.”

 Flooding around Bridge #2 on April 16, 2019 – no bridges washed away in this significant rainfall which brought water levels up 24 inches on the river.